EmmaJane22/memory-game/README.md

 * W3C validator showed an unnecessary forward slash in the image self-closing tags, which I then removed.
 * JS Hint showed an unexpected expression within the checkForMatch function, which I changed to an if/else statement.
 * Javascript link unnecessary on Home page, so I removed that.
+* DevTools showing an error getting the favicon, which was a simple error with the file path, which I resolved by entering the correct file path.

 [Back to top](#table-of-contents)
 ___